 This approach furthermore is flexible, scalable, and efficient in that the nested pieces of metadata can be embedded dynamically with “XLinks” – external URL’s embedded in XML tags – such that projects and sites and datasets are pulled together with information from different, appropriate sources (in a distributed system of interoperable nodes).
-For example, in a metadata record for a recent ITEX study funded by NSF AON, the project level metadata record is in a service hosted by ARMAP but links to information about associated collection sites hosted by AOV, which links to information about corresponding datasets dynamically served by the NSF Arctic Data Center.
+For example, in a metadata record for a recent ITEX study funded by NSF AON, the project level metadata record is in a service hosted by ARMAP but links to information about associated sites hosted by AOV, which links to information about corresponding datasets dynamically served by the NSF Arctic Data Center.

 In actuality, the site-level metadata piece is composed of two separate services.
-Each project-level metadata record links to a list of collection sites, which includes links to individual site-level metadata records.
+Each project-level metadata record links to a list of observing sites, which includes links to individual site-level metadata records.
 This is easier to follow by digging into the XML as provided in the next section.

 The metadata web services inherent to AOV and ARMAP are illustrated with ISO XML links in the table below.
 The template XML's are embedded with explanatory text, whereas the use case XML's are from live services for an NSF-funded AON project.
 Together they can assist with generating a workflow.

-List of Collection Sites:
+List of Observing Sites: